alievilya/polytech.cs.2017.spring_project/README.md

-* To see the program go to  - https://github.com/alievilya/Polytech.cs.2017.SpringProject
+* To see the working program,please, go to  - https://github.com/alievilya/Polytech.cs.2017.SpringProject